 The next several years have no real significance to this post other than Jannock put a For Sale sign on AJ as well as their other print-related purchases and waited for a buyer while AJ produced top quality work as always.
 Duncan did resign and recommend that I report to Jannock.
 Three years would pass with business as usual until 1994 when Leland Verner made an offer to buy AJ using 10% of his money and the balance payable by Arthurs Jones.

 His offer was based on his intention to take AJ public on the TSX but only after he secured the support of our key employees and the Bank of Nova Scotia for the rest of the debt.
 To his proposal I added a proviso that all of AJ's employees including Duncan McGregor should have the option to buy in at an agreed-to share price.
 Leland Verner accepted, Duncan accepted, I accepted and so did 60% of our employees who also bought shares in the private Arhurs Jones at 12.5% of the IPO price.

 The IPO was an unmitigated success except that control and top-level decision-making did change hands as expected.
 It was now in the hands of the Chairman and new CEO Leland Verner.

 Let me close by stating that the 'Hands on Control' that made this enterprise successful would never be the same without skilled executive, tradesman and qualified leaders in our industry calling the shots.
 The collective leadership that had built this great company would resign prior to 1998 under the circumstances that followed Mr. Verner's vision and tutelage.
 Duncan and I resigned when Leland Verner would not heed our advice on several vital matters.
-Unfortunately for Arhurs Jones and it's remaining employees and clients, we were right; AJ closed its doors forever in 2001 after 95 years of service.
+Unfortunately for Arhurs Jones and its remaining employees and clients, we were right; AJ closed its doors forever in 2001 after 95 years of service.

 Gary McDonald 2019